How to Buy Olive Oil: 2 Steps to Find Liquid Gold

 A large tin of olive oil might seem like a good bargain, but it’s a false economy if you won’t use it up in promptly.
 Even top-quality extra-virgin oil will taste rancid when it oxidizes with age (all oil oxidizes, eventually).
 Remember, as you use it, more air is introduced into the bottle or tin.
 (A larger container of bag-in-box oil, however, will hold up longer.)

-Instead, opt for a smaller container that you’ll use up quickly — ideally in less than two months.
+Instead, opt for a smaller container that you’ll use up quickly — ideally in a couple of months.
 That’s especially true if you’re buying a high-end unfiltered extra-virgin olive oil to use as a condiment.

 Handle with Care